Sparkmate-LetsBuild/BOILERPLATE-4G_with_REST/README.md

 ### JSON POST requests

-- JSON bodies are very common in REST requests, so that's what we use here.
+- JSON bodies are very common in HTTP requests, so that's what we use here.
 - We construct the JSON bodies using the [ArduinoJSON](https://arduinojson.org/) functions, notably using `serializeJson` and `deserializeJson` to Stringify/deStringify our bodies.
 - In many cases you will instead use _Influx Line Protocol_, _MQTT_, or any other range of custom/standard methods to transmit data.